By Scott Berkun, November 15, 2005

 Are you a good person?
-How do you know?
-Most of us set a low bar.
-Unless we’re kicking puppies and stealing lunches from homeless children, we think we’re doing all right.
+How can you know?
+Rarely do we seriously question our own morality.
+Unless we’re kicking puppies and stealing lunches from homeless children most of us believe we’re good enough.
 But not being bad is not the same as being good.
-And when it comes to making things like software and websites the same rules apply.
+And when it comes to making products and technologies similar rules apply.
+It’s hard to self-assess how good or evil we, or the things we make, actually are.

 Evil: Morally bad or wrong; wicked: an evil tyrant.
 Causing ruin, injury, or pain; harmful: the evil effects of a poor diet.
 Characterized by anger or spite; malicious: an evil temper.

 But how does this apply to technology?
-Are there good websites and evil websites?
+Are there good products and evil products?
 Rarely.
-Most things we know and use fall in between: tools are amoral.
-They don’t prevent someone from using them for bad or work better when used for good.
-Great software performs just as well when you’re drafting praise for homeless shelter volunteers as when you’re writing recipes for orphan stew.
-If we want to claim that the things we make are good or bad, we have to go beyond their function.
+Most things fall in between: tools are often, but not always, amoral.
+A hammer or a pencil has little inherent moral qualities.
+They both work just as well whether you are building homeless shelters or when you’re writing recipes for orphan stew.
+If we want to claim that the things we make are good we have to go beyond their functionality.
 Goodness, in the moral sense, means something very different from good in the engineering sense.

 But what is the alternative?
-The answer depends on how you view the value of technology.
+The answer depends on how you value technology.
 There are (at least) 5 alternatives:

 I’m not offering any of these as the true answer: there isn’t one.
-You have to figure it out for yourself.
-But I am pointing out that without a sense of the purpose of technology it’s impossible to separate good from bad: there has to be some underlying value system to apply to the making of things.
-I admit I’m partial to the pragmatic view, that technology’s value is in helping people live better lives (or even further, that a goal of life is to be of use to people, through technological or other means), but I’m well aware that’s not the only answer.
+But I am offering that without a sense of the moral purpose of technology it’s impossible to separate good from bad.
+There must be an underlying value system to apply to the making of things.
+I’m partial to the pragmatic view, that technology’s value is in helping people live better lives (or even further, that a goal of life is to be of use to people, through technological or other means), but I’m well aware that’s not the only answer.

 But if you do identify a personal philosophy for technology, there are ways to apply it to the making of things.
 Assuming you see good technology as achieving a moral good, here’s one approach.